 William, like his brother Griff, enlisted in Mold.

 He was killed on the Marne (Western Front) 30th May 1918 age 19.
 Willie was firstly declared ‘missing’ for some weeks before finally being pronounced, dead.

 Many grateful thanks also to Mrs Jane Bradshaw, niece of Griff and Will for sharing with us so many photographs and artefacts pertaining to the two brothers.
+(Scroll down below the map below).
 We have included some of her other photographs on ‘Sychdyn’s Homefront WW1 page’.